CryptoidCoder/Birthday-Wishes/README.md

 Birthday-databaseId = 'notion_databse_id_here'
 notion_token = 'notion_intergration_token_here'
+chromedriver_path = "The/Path/to/the/chromedriver/here"

 ```

-### To Do Thing1:
+### Running:
 - `python main.py`
-- This will schedule a function to check for birthdays at 6 am every day & printout if there are
+- This will schedule a function to check for birthdays at 6 am every day & send a whatsapp message if there is

 ## Future:
 [Read this TODO File to see what I plan to do in the future](TODO)